Back to school is baaaaack!

 It’s hard to completely avoid name brands, but don’t be someone’s billboard.
 Gap and Levi sell jeans as good as Hugo Boss and Abercrombie & Fitch.
 T-shirts at Urban Outfitters are as original and quality as American Eagle.
 For that matter, Target has a great selection, especially for girls good with mixing and matching.

 For boys, a little-known secret is the men’s section in Forever 21 where you can get button down shirts for less than $20.
 Download a Groupon and save even more.
 Speaking of going digital to save money . . . .

 Like a fading pop star, malls aren’t what they used to be, especially if your student wants to set and not follow trends like a fading pop star.
 The best clothes and deals are online.
 Through my constant quest for the stylishly affordable, I have three favorite .coms.
 All have reasonably priced clothes and even better sales.
 If you’re forward thinking enough, you can get deals only beatable by knowing the designers.

 - ASOS – The UK based, independent online fashion mall.
 With over 60,000 reasonably priced brands, this site should appeal to even the most apparel conscious boy or girl.

 - YesStyle – An Asia-based affordable, online shopping marketplace.
 This site has great, out-there styles that will set your student apart from the rest.

 - GuyLook – For the ultra-avant-garde boy, we mean super confident and individualistic.
 GL positions itself in the middle of men’s fashion.
 Sometimes it wins.
 Sometimes it loses.

-As you can see, with a little planning and open-mindedness, you can send your kid back for another school year without you having to get another job.
-Sending them back to school without spending any money may be impossible, but some of these ideas should offset and spending you do have.
+As you can see, with some planning and flexibility, you can send your kid back to school without you having to work harder, longer hours.
+Sending youngins back to school without spending any money may be impossible, but these ideas will offset any spending you do.